Sandy Hatfield Clubb

-Sandy Hatfield Clubb is in her eighth year as director of athletics at Drake University in 2014-15, leading the athletic department through a transformation that impacts all areas of athletics and the student-athlete experience.
+Sandy Hatfield Clubb is in her 10th year as director of athletics at Drake University in 2015-16, leading the athletic department through a transformation that impacts all areas of athletics and the student-athlete experience.

 Her vision and leadership has been noted by her peers as she was named a NACDA/Under Armour Athletic Director of the Year in 2014.
 That same fall, she was invited to participate in a Knight Commission panel on the future of collegiate athletics.

-Key to the transformation has been the creation of an athletic department touchstone developed over the course of 2011-12, titled "The Bulldog Way."
-The purpose of the touchstone is to define the characteristics that make Drake unique in the intercollegiate sports landscape, developing a culture among Drake's coaches, student-athletes and staff that shapes character.
+Key to the strategic plan has been the creation of an athletic department touchstone developed over the course of 2011-12, titled "The Bulldog Way."
+The purpose of the touchstone is to define the characteristics that make Drake unique in the intercollegiate sports landscape, develop a culture among Drake's coaches, student-athletes and staff that shapes moral and performance character.